Nagoya Protocol on Access to Genetic Resources to genetic resources and the fair and equitable sharing of benefits arising from their utilization

 Switzerland has ratified the Nagoya Protocol on 11 July 2014.
 Its implementation in the Natural and Cultural Heritage Protection Act came into force for Switzerland on October 12, 2014.
 The amendments in the Natural and Cultural Heritage Protection Act are published in the annex of the Federal decree on the approval of the Nagoya Protocol on access to genetic resources and the fair and equitable sharing of benefits arising from their utilisation (Nagoya Protocol) and its implementation (Natural and Cultural Heritage Protection Act).
 The legal amendments are available in a non-official English translation.

 The Federal Council passed the Nagoya Ordinance on 11 December 2015.
 Together with the Nagoya Protocol and the provisions in the Federal Act on the Protection of Nature and Cultural Heritage it forms the basis for the legal use of genetic resources from other countries.
 The ordinance also regulates the access to genetic resources in Switzerland.
 The Nagoya Ordinance substantiates the provisions in the Nature and Cultural Heritage Act for the implementation of the Nagoya Protocol in Switzerland and thus ensures greater legal certainty.
 It came into force on 1st February 2016.

 4. Competent authority and National Focal Point to the Nagoya Protocol

 Erläuterungen zur Nagoya-Verordnung (PDF, 415 kB, 11.12.2015)In German, also available in French and Italian

-Formular für die Meldung eines Zugangs zu genetischen Ressourcen im Inland laut Nagoya-Verordnung (NagV) (DOC, 59 kB, 26.07.2016)in German, also available in French
+Formular für die Meldung eines Zugangs zu genetischen Ressourcen im Inland laut Nagoya-Verordnung (NagV) (DOCX, 59 kB, 26.07.2016)in German, also available in French